 Personal Disapproval of Drug Use Among 12th Graders in the US

-" The vast majority of 12th graders disapprove of regular use of any of the illicit drugs (see Table 8-6).
-Among 12th graders in 2017, 65% disapprove (including strongly disapprove) of regular marijuana use and between 92% and 96% disapprove of regular use of each of the other illicit drugs.
+" The majority of 12th graders disapprove of regular use of any of the illicit drugs (see Table 8-6).
+Among 12th graders in 2019, 63% disapprove (including strongly disapprove) of regular marijuana use and between 91% and 97% disapprove of regular use of each of the other illicit drugs.

 " For each of the drugs included in this set of questions, fewer respondents indicate disapproval of experimental or occasional use than of regular use.
 However, the differences are not great for the use of illicit drugs other than marijuana, because nearly all 12th graders disapprove of even experimenting with them.
-For example, the proportions disapproving of experimental use are 94% for heroin; 88% for cocaine; 90% for crack; 86% for sedatives (barbiturates); 86% for cocaine powder; 78% for LSD; and 85% for ecstasy (MDMA).
+For example, the proportions disapproving of experimental use are 96% for heroin, 89% for cocaine, 89% for crack, 86% for sedatives (barbiturates), 86% for cocaine powder, 76% for LSD, and 90% for MDMA (ecstasy, Molly).
 The extent of disapproval of illicit drug use by peers is no doubt underestimated by adolescents and, as we have written for some time, the extent of disapproval that actually does exist could be widely publicized and provide the basis for some potentially powerful prevention messages in the form of normative education.14

-" Smoking a pack (or more) of cigarettes per day now meets with disapproval by nearly nine out of ten (87%) 12th grade students – a level comparable to the level of disapproval for many of the illicit drugs and actually higher than disapproval of regular marijuana use.
+" Smoking a pack (or more) of cigarettes per day now meets with disapproval by about eight out of nine (88%) 12th grade students – a level comparable to the level of disapproval for many of the illicit drugs and substantially higher than disapproval of regular marijuana use.